Topolectrical circuit realization of topological corner modes: Methods and Appendices

 \subsection{Topological index: Mirror-graded winding number}

 Here we define the bulk topological invariant for a topological quadrupole insulator as a mirror-symmetry graded winding number.
 This index is valid if the model has diagonal mirror symmetry (e.g., $M_{x\bar{y}}$) and chiral symmetry $\mathcal{C}$.
 The latter is in any case required to pin topological corner modes to eigenvalue zero.
-Our topological invariant is complementary to the characterization of multipole insulators in terms of Wilson loops that was given in Ref.~\onlinecite{Benalcazar61}.
+Our topological invariant, which was already employed in Ref.~\onlinecite{Zhang13} to characterize crystalline topological superconductors, is complementary to the characterization of multipole insulators in terms of Wilson loops that was given in Ref.~\onlinecite{Benalcazar61}.

 Consider a $\bs{k}$-dependent matrix (being for example a Bloch Hamiltonian, or an admittance matrix) $R(\bs{k})$ that both obeys $\mathcal{C}$, i.e., $\mathcal{C}R(\bs{k})\mathcal{C}^{-1}=-R(\bs{k})$, and $M_{x\bar{y}}$, i.e, $M_{x\bar{y}}R(k_x,k_y)M_{x\bar{y}}^{-1}=-R(k_y,k_x)$ and let $[\mathcal{C},M_{x\bar{y}}]=0$.
 The occupied bands of $R(k,k)$ can then be divided in a subspace with mirror eigenvalues $\pm1$ (or $\pm\mathrm{i}$ for spinful mirror symmetry).
 Using this grading, we can bring $R(k,k)$ to the form